My Bonnie Lies over the Ocean: Variations and parodies

 Another variant popular in the Scouting movement goes under titles such as "My Father's a Lavatory Cleaner", "Shine Your Buttons with Brasso", and "Sweet Violets".
-Its history is unknown, but the references to the cleaning material Brasso, its price of three ha'pence (three halfpennies), and its availability from Woolworths, suggest a possible origin in English music hall, or among British or ANZAC troops, in the early 20th century.
+The exact history is unknown, but the references to the cleaning material Brasso, its price of three ha'pence (three halfpennies), and its availability from Woolworths, suggest a possible origin in English music hall, or among British or ANZAC troops, in the early 20th century.
 It is Roud folk song index no. 10232.

 Tony Sheridan and the Beatles

 A rock n' roll arrangement of the song was recorded by Tony Sheridan and the Beatles.
 It was titled "My Bonnie", and subtitled "Mein Herz ist bei dir nur" ("My Heart is with You Only") in its German language version.
+It was recorded with a German and an English intro.
 The band was credited as the Beat Brothers in its original release; their name was changed because the German producer wanted to avoid association with the similar sounding German slang "pidels" (pronounced "peedles" meaning "little willies"), and the "Beat Brothers" was thought more understandable to the German audience.

 Recording

 Tony Sheridan and the Beatles (with Pete Best on drums) were signed by bandleader Bert Kaempfert to Polydor, and they recorded a number of songs including "My Bonnie" in their first recording session on 22 June 1961 at the Friedrich-Ebert-Halle in Hamburg, West Germany.
 These songs were the Beatles' first commercial recordings.
 Kaempfert produced the song, assisted by sound engineer Karl Hinze.
 "My Bonnie" was said to have been chosen because it was a song known to the Germans.

-Tony Sheridan sang lead on the song, starting with a slow Elvis Presley style introduction.
+Tony Sheridan sang lead on the song, starting with a slow Elvis Presley-style introduction.
 The Beatles were the backing band; Paul McCartney provided vocal harmony and shouts, Best on drums provided a constant "2-and, 4" beat on the faster part of the song, and George Harrison on guitar notably on the bridge.
+Sheridan himself played the guitar solo.
 This is how Sheridan describes his arrangement of the song: "The [slow] introduction was in A, now we did a very innovative thing, we went in to C to Rock and roll."
 He described their preparation for their recording session of My Bonnie, in these words:

-"Paul, I knew he was a natural bass player, so I said to Paul, "Can you do the second part of my solo?
+Paul, I knew he was a natural bass player, so I said to Paul, "Can you do the second part of my solo?
 Can you play just C and nothing else?
 The low C?
-You just need to stay on the same note".
+You just need to stay on the same note."
 And he did.
 If you listen to My Bonnie, in the second part of the solo, you will hear Paul doing exactly that, which shows he was a great bass player.
-He still is."
+He still is.